 If the above hypothesis is true, then compelling cells to form ventral SFs through de novo assembly (rather than dorsal SF/transverse arc fusion) should strongly reduce braking during retraction and favor linear or atypical SF retractions.
-To achieve this regime, we constrained cells to patterned fibronectin microlines of widths ranging from 2-50 μm (Figure 5A).
-The thinner microlines (e.g. 2 μm wide) laterally constrain cell spreading to an extent that precludes assembly of canonical lamella, with a corresponding absence of dorsal SFs and transverse arcs (Figure S9, Movie S10).
-On such matrices, the SF network would be dominated by ventral SFs, which would necessarily have to arise from de novo actomyosin assembly rather than dorsal SF/transverse arc fusion.
-Indeed, when cultured on 2 μm microlines, all cell lines adopted a spindle-like morphology with two long ventral SFs running the length of the cell along the outer edge of the pattern (Figure 5B).
+To achieve this regime, we constrained cells to patterned fibronectin microlines of widths ranging from 2 to 50 μ m (Figure 5A).
+The thinner microlines (e.g., 2- μ m-wide) laterally constrain cell spreading to an extent that precludes assembly of canonical lamella, with a corresponding absence of dorsal SFs and transverse arcs (Supplemental Figure S9 and Supplemental Movie S10).
+On such matrices, the SF network would be dominated by ventral SFs, which would necessarily have to arise from de novo actomyosin assembly rather than dorsal SF/ transverse arc fusion.
+Indeed, when cultured on 2-μm microlines, all cell lines adopted a spindle-like morphology with two long ventral SFs running the length of the cell along the outer edge of the pattern (Figure 5B).
 As expected, wider microlines were increasingly permissive to lamella formation and cells began to resemble those on unpatterned substrates.
-NT and naïve cells on 10 μm wide lines displayed short dorsal SFs near one end of the cell and, in some cases, short and slightly curved SFs reminiscent of transverse arcs.
-On the 50 μm microlines, the NT and naïve cells were able to form all three SF subtypes. mDia2 KD/transverse arcdepleted and palladin KD/dorsal SF-depleted cells similarly began to take on their respective morphologies on unpatterned matrices with increasing microline width.
+NT and naïve cells on 10-μm-wide lines displayed short dorsal SFs near one end of the cell and, in some cases, short and slightly curved SFs reminiscent of transverse arcs.
+On the 50-μm microlines, the NT and naïve cells were able to form all three SF subtypes. mDia2 KD/transverse arc-depleted and palladin KD/dorsal SF-depleted cells similarly began to take on their respective morphologies on unpatterned matrices with increasing microline width.

-Atypical/non-KV ventral SF retractions decrease in frequency with increasing microline width for all cells with the exception of palladin KD/dorsal SF depleted cells.
+Atypical/non-KV ventral SF retractions decrease in frequency with increasing microline width for all cells with the exception of palladin KD/dorsal SF-depleted cells

-When we ablated ventral SFs in cells on the 2, 10, and 50 μ m microlines we found that the 77 s imaging window that we used previously was often insufficient to fully capture the retraction profile of the severed SF ends, with many SFs failing to reach a plateau by that time (Figure 6A, Movie S11).
-When we addressed this by extending our imaging window time to 155 s, we noticed that the retraction profiles fell within three categories: (1) negative exponential that fit a KV retraction (typical for ventral SFs in NT and naïve cells), (2) linear, or (3) retraction in two, or occasionally, more stages with some permutation of linear and exponential retractions (Figure 6B, Figure S10, Movie S12).
-There were instances of atypical/non-KV retractions in all cell lines on the 2 μ m microlines (Figure 6C-D, Figure S10), which as described above, only permit assembly of ventral SFs.
-The proportion of atypical/non-KV retractions (i.e. retraction profiles 2 and 3) encompassed more than 50% of the ablated SFs in each cell line and was not significantly different between cell lines (p = 0.63) (Figure 6E, left).
-This indicates that dorsal SFs and transverse arcs do not contribute appreciably to overall SF network assembly in these confined settings: ventral SFs in all cells on the 2 μ m microlines, regardless of SF depletion status, are qualitatively similar in terms of SF architecture and prestress.
+When we ablated ventral SFs in cells on the 2-, 10-, and 50-μm microlines, we found that the 77 s imaging window that we used previously was often insufficient to fully capture the retraction profile of the severed SF ends, with many SFs failing to reach a plateau within that time (Figure 6A and Supplemental Movie S11).
+We therefore extended the imaging window to 155 s and noticed that the retraction profiles fell within three categories: 1) negative exponential that fit a KV retraction (typical for ventral SFs in NT and naïve cells), 2) linear, or 3) retraction in two, or occasionally more, stages, with some permutation of linear and exponential retractions (Figure 6B, Supplemental Figure S10, and Supplemental Movie S12).
+There were instances of atypical/non-KV retractions in all cell lines on the 2-μm microlines (Figure 6, C and D, and Supplemental Figure S10), which, as described above, only permit assembly of ventral SFs.
+The proportion of atypical/non-KV retractions (retraction profiles 2 and 3) encompassed more than 50% of the ablated SFs in each cell line and was not significantly different between cell lines (p = 0.63) (Figure 6E, left).
+Since ventral SFs in all cells on the 2-μm microlines are qualitatively similar in terms of SF architecture and prestress, we conclude that dorsal SFs and transverse arcs do not contribute appreciably to overall SF network assembly in these confined settings.